 The Group only designates the spot component of foreign currency forwards in hedge relationships.
-The spot component is determined with reference to relevant spot market exchange rates.
-The differential between the contracted forward rate and the spot market exchange rate is defined as the forward points.
-It is discounted, where material.
+The spot component is determined with reference to relevant market spot exchange rates.
+The differential between the contracted forward rate and the market spot exchange rate is defined as the forward points.

-The intrinsic value of foreign currency options is determined with reference to the relevant spot market exchange rate.
-The differential between the contracted strike rate and the discounted spot market exchange rate is defined as the time value.
-It is discounted, where material.
+The intrinsic value of foreign currency options is determined with reference to the relevant ceiling exchange rate of the contract.
+The differential between the contracted ceiling exchange rate and the market forecast exchange rate is defined as the time value.